educational

 • IP-based velocity.
 Limit the number of attempts from a single IP address.
 For instance, a maximum of three attempts per hour.

 • Device fingerprinting.
 Since AI bots rotate IPs to evade bans, they often reuse the same virtual device.
-Use a fingerprinting tool to identify the device ID and block it after failed attempts, regardless of which IP address it switches to.
+Use a fingerprinting tool to identify the device ID and block it after failed attempts, regardless of which IP address it attempts from.

 The ‘Invisible’ CAPTCHA